The Ultimate Guide to Visiting Tumpak Sewu Waterfall

 NO TIME TO READ NOW?
 PIN IT

-Tumpak Sewu Waterfall, also known as Air Terjun Tumpak Sewu or Coban Sewu, is located in East Java, Indonesia, about 2-3 hours from Malang.
+Tumpak Sewu Waterfall, also known as Air Terjun Tumpak Sewu or Coban Sewu, is located in East Java, Indonesia, about 2.5 hours drive from Malang and 4-5 hours from Surabaya.

 When is the Best Time to Visit Tumpak Sewu Waterfall, Indonesia?

-Java Island has a tropical climate, hot and humid, and the average temperature is 27°C all year round.
+Java Island has a tropical climate, with hot and humid weather, and the average temperature is 27°C all year round.

 Read our → Ultimate Java Itinerary